All Episodes

 They're standing in the way of more government growing, which takes away money from the private sector, which is where jobs are created.

-Rush, if there were any bills that were in Congress, say George Bush wrote a jobs bill, and it happened to increase taxes on millionaires by a half percentage point to create 450,000 jobs.
+Rush, if there were any bills that were in Congress, say George Bush wrote a jobs bill and it happened to increase taxes on billionaires by a half percentage point to create 450,000 jobs, would you support that bill?

-No, because there's no it's impossible.
+No, because there's no, it's impossible.

 There's no federal spending that create private sector jobs.